Art&Craft

 photo source: siammandalay.com

-With the same props could play lady.
-Chess pieces were used on the chessboard.
-There were also games of checkers, but these were less common.
+With the same props, you could play lady.
+The chess pieces were used on the chess board.
+There were also free-standing games of checkers, but they were less common.

 Then it was the domino.
-Beautiful wooden boxes and rectangular pieces with various numbers inlaid just like on the dice.
-Unfortunately, I can't remember how to play the game.
-It was more than just stringing the pieces together and knocking them down according to the "domino principle".
-As far as I remember it was a full-blown game, played by a minimum of 2 people, where you would collect points.
+Beautiful wooden boxes and rectangular pieces with various numbers inlaid like on dice.
+Unfortunately, I don't remember how to play.
+There was more to it than simply arranging the pieces and knocking them down according to the "domino principle".
+As far as I remember it was a full-fledged game, played with a minimum of 2 people, where you had to collect some points.

 wooden games